anotidamaunga/anotidamaunga/README.md

 - 👋 Hi, I’m @anotidamaunga
 - 👀 I’m interested in game development, web development, robotics and Artificial Intelligence.
-- 🌱 I’m currently learning java and C#
+- 🌱 I’m currently learning python, java and C#
 - 💞️ I’m looking to collaborate on game development and app development.
-- 📫 How to reach me my IG is anotidamaunga

 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Give me some time, still thinking.

 <!---
 anotidamaunga/anotidamaunga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.